Texas rabbi says he, 2 hostages escaped synagogue standoff | Law-Order

 “The exit wasn't too far away,” Cytron-Walker said.
 “I told them to go.
 I threw a chair at the gunman, and I headed for the door.
 And all three of us were able to get out without even a shot being fired.”
 Authorities identified the hostage-taker as 44-year-old British national Malik Faisal Akram, who was killed Saturday night after the last three hostages ran out of the synagogue in Colleyville around 9 p.m.
 The first hostage was released shortly after 5 p.m.

 “The last hour or so of the standoff, he wasn't getting what he wanted.
 It didn't look good.
 It didn't sound good.
 We were terrified,'' Cytron-Walker told “CBS Mornings.”
-Video of the standoff's end from Dallas TV station WFAA showed people running out a door of the synagogue, and then a man holding a gun opening the same door just seconds later before he turned around and closed it.
-Moments later, several shots and then an explosion could be heard.
+At a service held Monday evening at a nearby Methodist church, Cytron-Walker said the amount of “well-wishes and kindness and compassion” has been been overwhelming.

+“Thank you for all of the compassion, from the bottom of my heart,” Cytron-Walker sai “While very few of us are doing OK right now, we'll get through this,” he said.

 Authorities have declined to say who shot Akram, saying it was still under investigation.